-'''

-PLIST DS OD

-DC CL8'ATTN'

-DC CL4'order' where order may be LIFO or FIFO.

-DC AL1(length) length of line to be stacked

-DC AL3(addr) address of line to be stacked
+PLIST DS DC OD CL8'ATTN' DC CL4'order' where order may be LIFO or FIFO.
+FIFO is the default AL1(length) AL3(addr) length of line to be stacked address of line to be stacked

-'''

 - 1. The line that ATTN stacks is extracted from the program stack when WAITRD is executed to read a line of input.
 (See the WAITRD function description for details of WAITRD function.) - 2.
 ATTN stacks lines of up to 255 characters.